We write about products and services that we use. This page may contain affiliate links for which we receive a commission.

 As adorable as it usually seems on viral videos, crazy behavioral outbursts in dogs can sometimes be a sign of serious emotional problems — such as separation anxiety.

-Here’s how to nip separation anxiety in the bud — and what you can do to mild down the symptoms before heading to the vet!
+Here’s how to nip separation anxiety in the bud — and what you can do to lessen your dog’s symptoms before heading to the vet!

 What Exactly Is Separation Anxiety In Dogs?